SadhanaRaoS/notesApp/README.md

 1. Install all the dependencies:

-	bundle intall
+	To install the ruby gem dependencies:

+	run 'bundle intall'

-	If you do not have bundler then first run
+	If you do not have bundler, then first run

 	gem install bundler

+	and then do

 	bundle install

 	To install and run mongodb

 	run 'brew install mongodb'

-	In case of unsuscessful installation , try downloading the compatible version from the mongodb website using the link https://www.mongodb.com/download-center/community
+	In case of unsuscessful installation due to version incompatability , try downloading the compatible version from the mongodb website using the link https://www.mongodb.com/download-center/community

 2. Start the application: